PS5 vs Xbox Series X: which is better for movies as well as games?

 (Image credit: Future)

-As we mentioned right at the start, this is a new console generation unlike any before it; a console generation that doesn’t unlock gaming in a new resolution, and doesn’t bring with it a raft of new games that can only be played on the new machines.
+As we mentioned right at the start, this is a console generation unlike any before it; a console generation that doesn’t unlock gaming in a new resolution, and doesn’t bring with it a raft of new games that can only be played on the new machines.
 That leaves the PS5 and Xbox Series X having to justify their next-gen credentials in other ways, and Sony’s console does this far more effectively than Microsoft’s.

 It isn’t down to the gaming performance, though.
-Game after game suggests that, despite the differences in specs, the actual delivery is close to identical.
+Game after game suggests that – despite the differences in specs – the actual delivery is close to identical.
 Both consoles deliver a super-solid 4K@60Hz experience, and both allow for the addition of beautiful ray tracing or 120Hz action on certain games.
 When it comes to cross-platform gaming, there’s no winner or loser here.

 But when it comes to justifying itself in other ways, the Xbox Series X suffers from some peculiar decisions on Microsoft’s part.
 The whole experience is just too familiar.
-At every stage the console seems determined to convince you that it’s just like the Xbox One you owned before it.
+At almost every stage, the console seems determined to convince you that it’s just like the Xbox One you owned before it.
 That’s likely a result of the company seeing Xbox as a platform designed to work across lots of different hardware, including PCs, but it feels like a misstep here.
 If you’ve just forked out getting on for $500 / £500 / AU$800 on a new games machine, you want the whole experience to feel sparkly, fresh and next-generational.

 None of which is to say that the Xbox Series X isn’t a very good console.
 It delivers on its performance targets, it’s near-silent at almost all times, it’s decidedly compact next to the PS5, and its controller has had some neat little tweaks.
 It just doesn’t go quite far enough, particularly in comparison to the PS5.